Introduction

 The above stamp overprinted 樣本 meaning "sample" has been taken from a savings book.
 The sample stamps were added to show people the stamps they were supposed to use.

-The savings booklets were provided free by Post Offices and had spaces for 10 savings stamps.
+The savings forms were provided free by Post Offices and had spaces for 10 savings stamps.
 When a customer had collected 10 stamps, the book was taken to a Post Office and 100f (1 Yuan) was added to the customers savings account.
+Once a savings form had been cashed-in the rules stated that it must be destroyed.

 First or second issue stamps overprinted with the word SPECIMEN in English are fakes.